About Me

 La Sierra University

 In 1995, Trenchard accepted an invitation from Larry Geraty, President of La Sierra University (La Sierra), to become his senior assistant.
-After two years in that role, where he provided leadership in addressing issues of accreditation and governance, the Board of Trustees appointed him to a tenured professorship in the School of Religion (now the H. M. Richards Divinity School).
-In retirement, he continues to serve as Professor Emeritus of New Testament and Early Christian Literature and Director of Graduate Programs for the Divinity School.
+After two years in that role, where he provided leadership in addressing issues of accreditation and governance, the Board of Trustees appointed him to a tenured professorship in the School of Religion (now the H. M. S. Richards Divinity School).
+In retirement, he continues to serve as Professor Emeritus of New Testament and Early Christian Literature and, until Jul 2024, Director of Graduate Programs for the Divinity School.

 In addition to his position as senior assistant to the president, Trenchard occupied other roles at La Sierra outside the Divinity School.
 These included Vice President for Academic Administration [Interim] (1999–2000); Provost and Corporate Secretary (2004–10); and Director of the Edward C. Allred Center for Creativity and Innovation in the Zapara School of Business (2010-–19).